-B.3.
-Responsibility
+B.3 Responsibility

-- B.3.1 The Testing Authority has responsibility for ensuring, when possible, that the DCO has any information necessary to conduct a Sample Collection Session with an Athlete who is a Minor.
-This includes confirming wherever necessary that the necessary parental consent for Testing any participating Athlete who is a Minor. - B.3.2 The DCO has responsibility for Sample collection.
+- B.3.1 The Testing Authority has responsibility for ensuring, when possible, that the Sample Collection Authority and/or the DCO has any information necessary to conduct a Sample Collection Session with an Athlete who is a Minor.
+This includes confirming wherever necessary, the parental consent for Testing any participating Athlete who is a Minor. - B.3.2 Where Sample collection involves an Athlete who is a Minor, the Testing Authority and/or the Sample Collection Authority shall assign, at a minimum, two Sample Collection Personnel to the Sample Collection Session.
+Sample Collection Personnel shall be informed, in advance, that Sample collection involves (or may involve) Athletes who are Minors.